simecek-m/routines/README.md

 ## Availability
 This application is available for all Android devices running on Android 5.0 and above.

+## Special thanks
+This application is using [Avatars 2.0 Freebie](https://www.netguru.com/blog/inclusive-design-how-to-start) by [Netguru](https://www.netguru.com/) so thanks to them! :+1:

 ## Download / Installation
 1. go to [releases section](https://github.com/simecek-m/routines/releases)
 1. download .apk file